afratetlay/epson-national-geographic/README.md

 ### Screenshot of the page (This page is no longer live)
-- Here are the screenshots:
+- Here are the screenshots for Desktop:
     <div align="center">
     - Here is a screenshot of the hero section, I added Javascript on the white arrow to provide the user a smooth scroll to the next section.
     <img src="images/hero-section.png" alt="Screenshot"><br>